HoBaaMa/To-Do-List-Web-API/README.md

 ## 📈 What's New

+### 🆕 Version 1.2.0 – 29 July 2025

+- ✅ **Improved validation logic and code structure**
+  - ➕ Added `CompletedCreationDatesValidationAttribute.cs` and `CompletedStateValidationAttribute.cs` to enforce business rules between `IsCompleted` and `CompletedAt`.
+  - 🛠️ Updated `TodoItem.cs` to apply the new validation attributes and removed unnecessary usings.
+  - 🧹 Cleaned up `TodoRepository.cs` with better ID validation and cleaner code.
+  - 📝 Enhanced `README.md` with clearer API documentation.

+---

+### ✅ Version 1.1.0 – 28 July 2025

 - ✅ **Added logging with Serilog to Todo API**
-- ✅ Enhanced `TodoController` with `ILogger` for improved logging.
-- ✅ Configured Serilog in `Program.cs` for structured logging to console and file.
+  - 🔧 Configured Serilog in `Program.cs` for structured logging to console and file.
-- ✅ Updated `TodoRepository` with validation checks for better error handling.
-- ✅ Installed and configured Serilog packages in `appsettings.json`.
+  - 📄 Installed and configured Serilog packages in `appsettings.json`.
+  - 💬 Integrated `ILogger` into `TodoController` for consistent logging.

 ---